Skilled Trade Worker Requirements (Express Entry)

-You will meet the language requirement if you get a minimum result of the Canadian Language Benchmark (CLB) 5 for speaking and listening and CLB 4 for reading and writing.
+A minimum result of the Canadian Language Benchmark (CLB) 5 for speaking and listening and CLB 4 for reading and writing is required.

-Language test result is only accepted if it less then two years old (on the day you apply for permanent residence).
+The language test result is accepted if it less then 2 years old (on the day you apply for permanent residence).

 If you would like to know more about Express Entry Immigration, you may call +1-888-852-0528 or email firstname.lastname@example.org, or message us using the contact form below.